SNOMED-Documents/snomed-editorial-guide/action-verbs.md

 # Action Verbs

 Action verbs should be written in noun form within SNOMED CT descriptions.
-This most often means the root form of the verb will end with a suffix of –tion, -sion, -ment, -al, -ence, or -ance.
+This most often means the verb will end with a suffix of –tion, -sion, -ment, -al, -ence, or -ance.

 For example,